dmpalyvos/lachesis-evaluation/README.md

 - The table below describes the exact configurations of each experiment, the paper figures that it generates, the CLI arguments of each script, as well as the preparation actions you need to do before starting the experiment.
 The durations are always specified in minutes.
 - In the paper, reps >= 5 and duration >= 10 min for all experiments.
 - When passing hostnames as arguments, it is safer to use `$(hostname)` instead of `localhost` to make sure the scripts work without issues.
+- **The reproduction scripts below should be run from inside the `scheduling-queries` directory, e.g., `./reproduce/edgewise-etl.sh`**

 ### Detailed Experiment Configurations